djeada/Statistics-Notes/notes/probability_distributions/continuous_distributions/beta_distribution.md

 In a manufacturing process, the proportion of defective items produced is assumed to follow a beta distribution with $\alpha = 2$ and $\beta = 5$.

-a) What is the expected proportion of defective items?
-b) What is the variance of this proportion?

 Given:

 - $\alpha = 2$
 - $\beta = 5$

 Using the beta distribution formulas:

+I. What is the expected proportion of defective items?

-a) Expected proportion of defective items:
+Expected proportion of defective items:

 $$E[X] = \frac{2}{2 + 5} \approx 0.2857$$

+II.
+What is the variance of this proportion?

-b) Variance of the proportion:
+Variance of the proportion:

 $$\text{Var}(X) = \frac{2 \times 5}{(2 + 5)^2(2 + 5 + 1)} \approx 0.0408$$